Point Break: Legacy

 The Daily Telegraph wrote that the film "certainly qualified as a cult favourite."
-Furthermore, Rolling Stone called Point Break "the greatest female-gaze action movie ever," citing the bodily condition of Reeves and Swayze, calling it a "wet Western."
+Rolling Stone called Point Break "the greatest female-gaze action movie ever," citing the bodily condition of Reeves and Swayze, calling it a "wet Western."

+The 2001 film The Fast and the Furious by Rob Cohen and Neal H. Moritz bears a similar plot line to Point Break, following Paul Walker as an undercover cop tasked with infiltrating the world of underground street racers instead of surfers, officially inspired by the 1998 Vibe magazine article "Racer X" by Ken Li.

 Point Break was listed in the VH1 series I Love the 90s on the episode "1991".
-Many celebrities, including Dominic Monaghan, Mo Rocca, Michael Ian Black, Hal Sparks, and Chris Pontius, commented about the film and why it deserved to be included in the episode.
+Many celebrities, including Dominic Monaghan, Mo Rocca, Michael Ian Black, Hal Sparks and Chris Pontius commented about the film and why it deserved to be included in the episode.
 Entertainment Weekly ranked Point Break as having one of the "10 Best Surfing Scenes" in cinema.

 The film inspired a piece of cult theater, Point Break Live!, in which the role of Johnny Utah is played by an audience member chosen by popular acclamation after a brief audition.
 The new "Keanu" reads all of his lines from cue-cards for the duration of the show, "to capture the rawness of a Keanu Reeves performance even from those who generally think themselves incapable of acting."

 Point Break was referenced in Hot Fuzz, where the scene of Utah emptying his magazine into the sky in frustration is watched by the lead characters and later re-enacted by Nick Frost's character.

 Seattle-based Georgetown Brewing Company brews a "Bodhizafa" IPA, a "Johnny Utah" pale ale, and a "War Child" IPA.

-Between 2016 and 2020, indie musician, JAWNY, went by the stage name "Johnny Utah" in reference to the Point Break character.
+Between 2016 and 2020, indie musician JAWNY went by the stage name "Johnny Utah" in reference to the Point Break character.

 In The Avengers, Tony Stark dismissively calls Thor "Point Break," presumably a comparison of Thor's hair to Swayze's in that film.
 In Thor: Ragnarok, after several attempts Thor correctly guesses that "Point Break" is the activation code that Stark had set up for him in the Quinjet.

 Alcon Entertainment and Warner Bros. released a remake of the film in 2015 titled Point Break, which received mostly negative reviews.
 James LeGros and BoJesse Christopher, two of the actors who played Ex-Presidents in the 1991 film, were cast as FBI directors.